reddycardiology.com Listed by incransom Ransomware Group

 On April 10, 2026, medical files from Reddy Cardiology in Sugar Land, Texas, appeared on the leak site of the ransomware group Incransom.
 The clinic, which treats patients for heart disease, high blood pressure, and diabetes, had its internal documents exfiltrated during a ransomware attack.
 With roughly 50 employees and annual revenue near $5 million, the breach potentially exposes sensitive patient and operational records belonging to ordinary families who sought cardiac or diabetes care.

 Public reporting indicates that Incransom listed Reddy Cardiology on its leak site and claimed to have stolen internal files.
 Available details describe the incident as a ransomware attack in which the group exfiltrated data before encrypting systems or demanding payment.
 The exact number of affected patients remains unknown, but the clinic serves hundreds of local families referred by primary physicians for heart-related symptoms, preventive care, and diabetes management.
-No evidence has surfaced that patient names, medical histories, or billing information were posted in full, yet the mere presence of the clinic’s internal documents on a ransomware leak site confirms that attackers possess information that could identify real people.
+No evidence has surfaced that patient names, medical histories, or billing information were posted in full, yet the mere presence of the clinic’s internal documents on a ransomware leak site states that attackers possess information that could identify real people.

 Why This Matters for You and Your Family